Estate agent docked over alleged N6m property theft - Vanguard News

 By Onozure Dania

-Lagos—A 64-year-old estate agent, Ganiyu Ogunsola, who allegedly converted the proceeds of a property valued N6 million into his own use was, yesterday, arraigned before an Igbosere Magistrate’s Court in Lagos.
+Lagos—A 64-year-old estate , Ganiyu Ogunsola, who allegedly converted the proceeds of a property valued N6 million into his own use was, yesterday, arraigned before an Igbosere Magistrate’s Court in Lagos.

 The defendant, a resident of Ipinyewa Estate off Adamo Town in Ikorodu area of Lagos, is facing a two-count charge of conspiracy and unlawful conversion.